VincentTam/vincenttam.github.io/source/_posts/2014-12-29-octopress-pagespeed-jquery-and-fancybox.markdown

 ### A fallback for Google hosted jQuery

+---
+(Added on AUG 3RD, 2015)

+**Unluckily, this failed on mobile devices.**  I was told that I should have this problem fixed.
+Due to the difficulty described below and the enormous number of mobile device users, *I decided to remove the part of JavaScript source code which was responsible for loading a local copy of jQuery.*  This would reduce over 9,600 lines of code in the `master` branch.

+---

 In my opinion, this is the *most* difficult part, which has taken me a *whole* day.